 July 2021 - The Department of Defense held a public outreach event detailing the roles and responsibilities, funding process, and actions taken as part of its cleanup activities concerning PFAS contamination of communities living near military bases.
 The presentation detailed the future goals of the Department of Defense regarding public health outcomes, such as minimizing the use of AFFF and monitoring the health of firefighters who have been exposed to PFAS.

 January 2021 - New Jersey sued the federal government, accusing it of contaminating the environment with PFAS on three military bases in the state by continuing to use AFFF.
 PFAS have polluted the Joint Base McGuire-Dix-Lakehurst and two other bases at Trenton and Earle at levels that greatly exceed New Jersey's safe limit for human exposure.
-The federal government waived sovereign immunity by agreeing to follow the state's standards for the safe exposure levels of PFAS but has "not addressed the imminent and substantial endangerment to the human health of New Jersey's residents."
+The federal government waived sovereign immunity by agreeing to follow the state's standards for the safe exposure levels of PFAS, but has "not addressed the imminent and substantial endangerment to the human health of New Jersey's residents."

 October 2019 - Environmental Working Group compiled a top 100 list of the most contaminated military bases with PFAS in the U.S. At 13 sites in California, Florida, New York, Oklahoma, South Carolina, Texas, and Virginia, the PFAS contamination level was over 1 million parts per trillion when the safe limit is just 70 parts per trillion.
 The military base with the highest PFAS level was England Air Force Base in Louisiana, where there were approximately 20.7 million parts per trillion PFAS.